mgechev/aspect.js/README.md

 # Introduction

-Library for aspect-oriented programming with JavaScript, which takes advantage of ECMAScript 7 decorators syntax.
+Library for aspect-oriented programming with JavaScript, which takes advantage of ECMAScript 2016 decorators syntax.

 For further reading on decorators, take a look at [the spec](https://github.com/wycats/javascript-decorators).

-The library is based on [meld](https://github.com/cujojs/meld).

 Blog post, introduction to the AOP and the library could be found [here](http://blog.mgechev.com/2015/07/29/aspect-oriented-programming-javascript-aop-js/).

+# Declaimer

+The library is in early stage of development.
+It's API most likely will change.

 # Demo